MontiCore/sysmlv2/README.md

 # SysML 2 Official

 Project for the SysML 2 language familly in MontiCore.
 It is compatible with the general standard.
+The language should a strict compatible superset of the SysML 2 Syntax.
+It can also parse models which are not valid, because of the additional CoCos this prohect has.

+This project is based on the 2020-03 pilot implementation of SysML 2.

+It reuses MontiCore language.

+Also a Pretty Printer should be written.